 Volunteers in the Parks Act of 1969

-The Volunteers in the Parks Act of 1969, signed into law by President Richard Nixon, authorized establishment of a Volunteers-In-Parks (VIP) program to aid the National Park Service.
+The Volunteers in the Parks Act of 1969, signed into law by President Richard Nixon, authorized the establishment of a Volunteers-In-Parks (VIP) program to aid the National Park Service.

 National Park Presidential Executive Orders and Proclamations

-Many national parks, monuments, and other sites as well as National Park Service structure and policy have been created via Presidential Executive Orders and Proclamations.
+Many national parks, monuments, and other sites, as well as National Park Service structure and policy, have been created via Presidential Executive Orders and Proclamations.
 These documents can make interesting reading and one may learn bits of history along the way.